ViktoriiaTan/DSToolkits/report/report3.md

 After continuing to face issues, a new virtual machine has been set up from scratch.
 After reinstalling all the necessary dependencies, there were still issues with permissions, which were solved by temporary directories.

 A new issue emerged, namely "Error response from daemon: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: exec: "./wait-for-it.sh": permission denied: unknown".
-This was solved by updating the last line in the Dockerfile and removing the quotation marks.
+This was solved by updating the CMD line in the Dockerfile.

+Upon running the docker compose up --build command, the postgres part had a warning: incomplete startup packet.
+After some googling, we learned that this can be ignored.

-Then finally, docker compose up was running, when a new issue emerged: dstoolkits-python-app-1 exited with code 0
+Then finally, docker compose up was running, containers are ready,  when a new issue emerged: dstoolkits-python-app-1 exited with code 0.
+Therefore, the application exsits and since there are no outputs from 1_main.py, we looked at the script itself.
+After setting up a virtual environment and running requirements.txt and 1_main.py in there, we ran into this output: Segmentation fault (core dumped).

+Accordingly, we started debugging with gdb, which showed an issue within TensorFlow during the optimization of a loop.
+We are not sure where this issue is originating, since the tensorflow part of the code has not been changed at all since the last milestone.

+The compose command has been tried on multiple virtual machines, in fact, we have started from scratch many times to make sure it's not the setup that is causing issues.

 #### Additional: What is an SQL Injection Attack and how can you protect yourself?